24f2002785/Placement_portal_application_24f2002785/README.md

 # Placement Portal

+Built as part of my Modern Application Development coursework at IIT Madras.
+The idea was to simulate a real college placement cell — three different user roles, each with their own workflow, all talking to the same backend.

 A web-based college placement management system built with Flask.
 It connects students, companies, and admins on a single platform — students can browse and apply for jobs, companies can post openings and manage applications, and admins oversee everything.

 ---